DvirFl/ML-ZoomCamp/MidtermProject/README.md

 4. sudo docker build -t midtermproj . -> This command build the docker vm (called midtermproj) with the docker file

-	The dockerfile copy the pipfiles, predict.py script and the model.bin into the app folder, install the necessary package using pipfiles, starts the service with gunicorn on port 9090
+	The dockerfile copy the pipfiles, predict.py script and the model.bin into the app folder, install the necessary package using pipfiles, starts the service with gunicorn on port 5000

 ![Dockerfile](Screenshots/Dockerfile.png)

-5. sudo docker run -it --rm -p 9090:9090 midtermproj -> This command starts the service
+5. sudo docker run -it --rm -p 5000:5000 midtermproj -> This command starts the service

-6. python request.py -> You can test the services sending a pizza price evaluation
+6. python request.py -> You can test the services sending a water potability evaluation

 ![DockerService](Screenshots/Dockerservice.png)